 Stephanie Paolini is an E-RYT 200 and the co-owner of 3 Bridges Yoga serving the Portsmouth, NH and York, ME communities.
-She trained with her teachers at Yoga Tree in San Francisco and is proud to serve as faculty for the Illumina Yoga 200 HR teacher training program out of 3 Bridges Yoga in Portsmouth.
-She lives on her farm in Berwick, ME with her sassy cat, many chickens, and abundant orchard.email me
+She trained with her teachers at Yoga Tree in San Francisco and is proud to serve as faculty for the Illumina Yoga 200 HR teacher training program out of 3 Bridges Yoga in Portsmouth.email me

 Marla Cinilia is a heart-based E-RYT 500 vinyasa flow teacher.
 Her teaching journey began at Sonic Yoga in NYC in 2006.
 She recently completed her full spectrum 300 hour training under her mentor, Johanna Bell, of Illumina Yoga, and is proud to serve as faculty on the Illumina Yoga 200HR curriculum being offered at 3 Bridges Yoga.
 She is the co-owner of 3 Bridges Yoga, serving the Portsmouth, NH and York, ME communities.
 Marla also co-leads soul-fueled yoga retreats both locally and internationally.
 She lives and loves in Kittery Point, ME with her husband, Mike, son Bodhi, and two dogs.email me